lucpizz/Quarantine-Recipe-Machine/README.md

 # Team

 - Penny, Anthony, Bruce, Andrienne, and Luca

 - FrontEnd (Penny, Anthony, Andrienne)
 - BackEnd (Bruce, Luca)

 ---

 ## User Story

- Person comes home and doesn't know what to cook, they can use this App to input 2 ingredients they have in their kitchen to search for recipes from various sites.
+Person comes home and doesn't know what to cook, they can use this App to input 1 or 2 ingredients they have in their kitchen to search for recipes.

+---

+## Site Structure

+1. HTML webpages

+   - Index.html - Quarantine-Recipe-Machined main webpage

+2. Asset directory

+   - CSS file - attributes to the design of the webpage
+   - JavaScript file - adds the functionality to the Weather Dashboard Program

+3. Images directory
+   - Screenshot of webpage, Quarantine-Recipe-Machine

 ---

 # Webpage